stanford-scs/scp-spec/draft-mazieres-dinrg-scp-03.md

       may continue to grow during balloting, changing `ballot.value` even if no ballots are confirmed prepared.

-    * Otherwise, if no value ballot is confirmed prepared and no value is confirmed nominated, but the node has accepted a ballot prepared (because `prepare(b)` meets blocking threshold for some ballot `b`), then `ballot.value` is taken as the value of the highest such accepted prepared ballot.
+    * Otherwise, if no ballot is confirmed prepared and no value is confirmed nominated, but the node has accepted a ballot prepared (because `prepare(b)` meets blocking threshold for some ballot `b`), then `ballot.value` is taken as the value of the highest such accepted prepared ballot.

     * Otherwise, if no value is confirmed nominated and no value is accepted prepared, then a node cannot yet send an `SCPPrepare`